dfan87/100-days-of-code/log.md

 ### Day 14: August 15, 2019

-**Today's Progress**: #100daysofcode Day 14 into new 100.
-Currently 187 coding challenges into Freecodecamp.
-Completed up to 191.
+**Today's Progress**: #100daysofcode Day 15.
 Working on Tribute page project for @FreeCodeCamp.
 HTML section is finished.
-Even though it would be so easy to copy, I'm going to go through the CSS section and hand type to get a better understanding.
+Even though it would be so easy to copy/paste from the example, I'm going to go through the CSS section and hand type to get a better understanding of what is effected.

 **Thoughts:**